everedero/misc_scripts/zephyr_presentation.md

-# HW Bring up
+# Zephyr board bring-up walkthrough

+Commands and notes for the 25/04/2024 Zephyr Tech Talk.

 ## Setup folder
-(Takes > 2 minutes, pre-download)

 * Start from a clean sample directory

-Do all the setup gizmo in Readme
+Do all the setup steps in Readme, then clone a new example-application with west init:
 ```
 west init -m https://github.com/zephyrproject-rtos/example-application --mr main my-workspace
 ```
-(Don’t git clone, it creates a weird path)
+Don’t git clone directly, it creates a weird path.

-* update Zephyr modules
+* Update Zephyr modules
 ```
 cd my-workspace
 west update